 I don't recommend putting the kale stems in smoothies.
 Once you wash and dry your kale, just quickly pull the leaves off the stem and discard the stems.
 You can roughly chop the kale leaves or just stick them right in the blender.

-Meal prep this tropical kale smoothie for the entire week in just a few minutes!
-Grab 5 plastic bags or stasher bags and fill each one with the banana, mango, pineapple and kale and seal them closed.
+Meal prep this kale smoothie for the entire week in just a few minutes!
+Grab 5 plastic bags or stashr bags and fill each one with the banana, mango, pineapple and kale and seal them closed.
 Pour the prepared ingredients into the blender and add milk and and blend!

 More smoothie recipes: